-Nocella has more than Fifteen years experience teaching graduate and undergraduate courses in higher education.
-He has taught at Hamline University, St. Cloud State University, North Hennepin Community College, State University of New York Cortland, Le Moyne College, and Syracuse University.
+Nocella began teaching graduate and undergraduate courses in higher education in 2004.
+He has taught at Hamline University, St. Cloud State University, North Hennepin Community College, State University of New York Cortland, Le Moyne College, Fort Lewis College, and Syracuse University.
 Nocella was a faculty advisor of PRIDE at Syracuse University; the Student Association on Terrorism and Security Analysis at Le Moyne College; Criminology Club and Meeting Advocacy with Dis/Ability student club at SUNY Cortland; and the Hip Hop Collective and Education Club at Hamline University.
 He was co-founding advisor of three Black Student Unions at SUNY, Cortland, Fort Lewis College, and Le Moyne College.

-Dr. Nocella has published more than fifty scholarly articles or book chapters and thirty books (in fourteen different presses); his most recent books include “From Education to Incarceration: Dismantling the School to Prison Pipeline” (Peter Lang Publishing 2014), “Greening the Academy: Ecopedagogy Through the Liberal Arts ” (Sense Publishing 2012), “Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation” (Peter Lang Publishing 2013), “The Global Industrial Complex: Systems of Domination” (Lexington Books 2011), “Earth, Animal, and Disability Liberation: The Rise of the Eco-Ability Movement” (Peter Lang Publishing 2012), “Terrorization of Dissent: Corporate Repression, Legal Corruption, and the Animal Enterprise Terrorism ACT” (Lantern Books 2014), “Educating for Action: Strategies to Ignite Social Justice” (New Society Press 2014), and “The End of Prisons: Reflections from the Decarceration Movement” (Rodopi 2013).
+Dr. Nocella has published more than fifty scholarly articles or book chapters and thirty books (in fifteen different presses); his most recent books include “From Education to Incarceration: Dismantling the School to Prison Pipeline” (Peter Lang Publishing 2014), “Greening the Academy: Ecopedagogy Through the Liberal Arts ” (Sense Publishing 2012), “Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation” (Peter Lang Publishing 2013), “The Global Industrial Complex: Systems of Domination” (Lexington Books 2011), “Earth, Animal, and Disability Liberation: The Rise of the Eco-Ability Movement” (Peter Lang Publishing 2012), “Terrorization of Dissent: Corporate Repression, Legal Corruption, and the Animal Enterprise Terrorism ACT” (Lantern Books 2014), “Educating for Action: Strategies to Ignite Social Justice” (New Society Press 2014), and “The End of Prisons: Reflections from the Decarceration Movement” (Rodopi 2013).